-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Administrator and click on Settings Management.
+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+3. Click on the Administrator section and click on Settings Management.

-- 3. Under Export Settings section, click Export. - 4.
-Depending on your web browser settings, you may be prompted to save a file (specify the location) or the file may be downloaded automatically to the web browser settings default download folder.
-(Default Filename: .cfq)
+4. Under Export Settings section, click Export.

+5. Depending on your web browser settings, you may be prompted to save a file (specify the location) or the file may be downloaded automatically to the web browser settings default download folder.
+(Default Filename: .cfg)